Pwnable.kr - bof

 1 | (gdb) disassemble func |

-It’s the compare instruction we are looking for (which correspond to key == 0xcafebabe
+instruction we are looking for (which corresponds to key == 0xcafebabe

 ):